-Sure, you’ll have no problem going from downtown San Jose, the capital city, to many destinations around the country, but traveling from one tourist destination to another without connecting through San Jose or switching buses in another destination is practically impossible.
+Sure, you’ll have no problem going from downtown San Jose, the capital city, to many destinations around the country, but traveling from one tourist destination to another without connecting through San Jose or switching buses to another destination is practically impossible.

-In addition, local bus stops are rarely situated near town centres, so those traveling by bus will end up having to take a taxi to their destination anyway.
+In addition, local bus stops are rarely situated near town centers, so those traveling by bus will end up having to take a taxi to their destination anyway.

 So for these and many other reasons (like the ability to explore on your own), we suggest that travelers to Costa Rica rent a car for their trip.

-Driving while visiting Costa Rica gives you the freedom and flexibility of exploring the country at your own pace.
+Driving while visiting Costa Rica gives you the freedom and flexibility to explore the country at your own pace.
 You can even follow our 2-week itinerary for Costa Rica or use it as inspiration for your own schedule.

 Renting a car in Costa Rica allows you to see what you want to see on your own schedule and without the limitations of expensive tours.

 With these things in mind, we’ve created this guide to driving in Costa Rica.

 Things to Remember When Driving in Costa Rica

 Be aware that the standard of driving in Costa Rica is quite poor and can be dangerous.
-Local drivers often switch lanes without using their blinker or run through traffic lights if there is no one around.
+Local drivers often switch lanes without using their blinkers or run through traffic lights if there is no one around.

-Don’t forget that the speed limit displayed on road signs is in kilometres per hour and not miles per hour.
+Don’t forget that the speed limit displayed on road signs is in kilometers per hour and not miles per hour.